nainasana/OIBGRIP-Taskno.2/README.md

 This repo is created for the Oasis Infobyte internship submission.

-Tech skills: HTML CSS JAVASCRIPT REACT PHP
+Tech skills: HTML CSS JAVASCRIPT NODE PHP

 Feel free to check out the new features and designes and projects I add to my portfolio from time to time.